-Undergraduate Administrator to liaise with them on your behalf.
-Be sure to ask them lots of questions about what the work experience day-to-day activities will be and ideally look for roles which are varied.
+Work Experience/Internships with local museums & heritage organisations to-day activities will be and ideally look for roles which are varied.
 Smaller, regional museums often have more need for volunteers and will have projects you can really get your teeth into so don't forget to ask in your hometown.
 Here are a few links to get you started in your search with respect to Oxford's museums and others elsewhere in the United Kingdom: